 The file size on Windows 10/8/7/XP is 18,432 bytes.

 The program has no visible window.
 The file is a trustworthy file from Microsoft.
-Therefore the technical security rating is 4% dangerous, however also read the users reviews.
+Therefore the technical security rating is 11% dangerous, however you should also read the user reviews.

 Recommended: Identify ups.exe related errors

 If ups.exe is located in a subfolder of C:\, the security rating is 36% dangerous.
 The file size is 300,544 bytes.
 The program has a visible window.
-There is no description of the program.
-The application starts upon Windows startup (see Registry key: HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-The ups.exe file is not a Windows system file. ups.exe seems to be a compressed file.
+The process has no file description.
+The application starts upon Windows startup (see Registry key: Run).
+It is not a Windows core file. ups.exe appears to be a compressed file.

 External information from Paul Collins:

 Important: Some malware camouflages itself as ups.exe, for example Trojan.Win32.Jorik.SpyEyes.hc (detected by Kaspersky), and Trojan:Win32/EyeStye.H (detected by Microsoft).
 Therefore, you should check the ups.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.